unahouExosite/docs/exositeready/gwe/getting_started.md

 You can determine the serial number of your gateway in two ways:

   * The MAC address
-  * Any Other Serial Number
+  * Any other serial number

 ### Use the MAC Address of an Internet Interface

-GWE can be configured to use the MAC address of the internet interface of your choosing (e.g., `eth0`, `wlan0`, `ppp0`, etc.).
-Using the MAC address of a piece of hardware like an ethernet port, a wifi port or a cellular modem is a great option for deconflicting serial numbers and offers a standard way of identifying hardware between customers, vendors, manufacturers and most others in the chain of IoT goods and services.
+GWE can be configured to use the MAC address of the Internet interface of your choosing (e.g., `eth0`, `wlan0`, `ppp0`, etc.).
+Using the MAC address of a piece of hardware like an ethernet port, a Wi-Fi port, or a cellular modem is a great option for deconflicting serial numbers and offers a standard way of identifying hardware between customers, vendors, manufacturers, and most others in the chain of IoT goods and services.

-When configured this way, GWE uses the MAC address of the internet interface (i.e. iface) you specify with ALL CAPS and ':' formatted.
-To view a list of the available internet interfaces on your gateway, use the `ifconfig` command.
+When configured this way, GWE uses the MAC address of the Internet interface (i.e., iface) you specify with ALL CAPS and ':' formatted.
+To view a list of the available Internet interfaces on your gateway, use the `ifconfig` command.

   **Example**:

-  The example, below, shows the command for configuring GWE to use the MAC address of iface `eth0` as its serial number (a.k.a. *uuid*).
+  The example, below, shows the command for configuring GWE to use the MAC address of iface `eth0` as its serial number (a.k.a., *uuid*).
 After configuring GWE, it prints the new configuration to the console.

   ```
   $ gwe --set-iface eth0 -d DEBUG